BerriAI/litellm/docs/my-website/docs/providers/huggingface.md

 **Does this support stop sequences?**

-Yes, we support stop sequences - and you can pass as many as allowed by Huggingface (or any provider!)
+Yes, we support stop sequences - and you can pass as many as allowed by Hugging Face (or any provider!)

 **How do you deal with repetition penalty?**

-We map the presence penalty parameter in openai to the repetition penalty parameter on Huggingface.
+We map the presence penalty parameter in openai to the repetition penalty parameter on Hugging Face.
 [See code](https://github.com/BerriAI/litellm/blob/b4b2dbf005142e0a483d46a07a88a19814899403/litellm/utils.py#L757).

-We welcome any suggestions for improving our Huggingface integration - Create an [issue](https://github.com/BerriAI/litellm/issues/new/choose)/[Join the Discord](https://discord.com/invite/wuPM9dRgDw)!
+We welcome any suggestions for improving our Hugging Face integration - Create an [issue](https://github.com/BerriAI/litellm/issues/new/choose)/[Join the Discord](https://discord.com/invite/wuPM9dRgDw)!